codermattt/Docker-Containerization/README.md

 # Containerize multi-tier application:
   # Notes
-    - changes names of files so it is easier to identify
+    - changed names of files so it is easier to identify

   # Scenario:
     - multi-tier application stack